Altinn/altinn-studio-docs/content/app/development/ux/pdf/_index.en.md

 {{%notice info%}}

 Version 8 uses a completely new PDF generator with a more modern appearance.
-Most existing apps should work out-of-the-box, with the exception that more types of components are now included, meaning that you may want to exclude more components when migrating to version 8.
+Most existing apps should work out-of-the-box, but do check how it looks when migrating.

 {{% /notice%}}